FMC64/spp/README.md

 }
 ```

-A scope must be passed to the entry-point, which will be run as the instanciatied process.
+A scope must be passed to the entry-point, which will be run as the instantiated process.
+Within the scope, any object of the language or defined using the language can be used.
 `MainStackAddressBitCount` define the maximum size of the execution stack for the main thread of the process.
 The same precautions as required to figure out the size of a manually created `stack` apply here: see `5.2.
 Stack creation`.

 Entry-points of S++ programs are strongly typed, as any other S++ function.